tzcytpm/pl-comms-web/README.md

 ](https://docs.google.com/document/d/12jYzvkidrp1h7liEuLIe6BMdU0NUjndUYI971O06ooM)
 to the tame & not-so-tame dragons (gotchas) which exist in the codebase.

-The idea of PL Comms is to be a relatively lightweight "skin" of customisations on top of the underlying `matrix-react-sdk`. `matrix-react-sdk` provides both the higher and lower level React components useful for building Matrix communication apps using React.
+The idea of privateLINE Comms is to be a relatively lightweight "skin" of customisations on top of the underlying `matrix-react-sdk`. `matrix-react-sdk` provides both the higher and lower level React components useful for building Matrix communication apps using React.

-Please note that PL Comms is intended to run correctly without access to the public internet.
-So please don't depend on resources (JS libs, CSS, images, fonts) hosted by external CDNs or servers but instead please package all dependencies into PL Comms itself.
+Please note that privateLINE Comms is intended to run correctly without access to the public internet.
+So please don't depend on resources (JS libs, CSS, images, fonts) hosted by external CDNs or servers but instead please package all dependencies into privateLINE Comms itself.

 CSS hot-reload is available as an opt-in development feature.
 You can enable it by defining a `CSS_HOT_RELOAD` environment variable, in a `.env` file in the root